Updated: Mar 16

 We are told to "think before you speak."
 During these emotional times in our neighborhoods, our marriages, our friendships, this axiom is even more important.
 What exactly does this mean?
 How are we to do it?

 "THINK" is a slogan associated with the American multinational technology company IBM.
 The "THINK" slogan was first used by Thomas J. Watson, chairman and CEO of IBM from 1914-1956.
 At an uninspiring sales meeting, Watson interrupted, saying "The trouble with every one of us is that we don't think enough."
 Asked later what he meant by the slogan, Watson replied, "By THINK I mean take everything into consideration" (my emphasis).
 Taking "everything" into consideration is not practical or even possible when our words are birthed out of emotion, as they are so often.

 Here is a more helpful way to shape your thoughts before speaking.
-I adapted it from a skill used in Dialectical Behavioral Therapy (DBT).
-DBT is a form of Cognitive Behavior Therapy (CBT).
-DBT is a skill-based therapy which primarily helps clients regulate their intense emotions and improve their interpersonal relationships.
-The THINK skill is used to help us move from an emotionally charged place to a wiser, more rational place before we speak.
+This skill is used in Dialectical Behavioral Therapy (DBT).
+DBT is a skill-based therapy which primarily teaches us how to regulate our intense emotions and thus improve our interpersonal relationships.
+The THINK skill is used to help us move from an emotionally charged impulsive place (how hasn't been there?!) to a wiser, more rational place before we speak.

-This is my adapted version.
-Use these quick questions to assess your thoughts before you speak to your child, your spouse, your neighbor, or the stranger in the grocery store.
+Use one of these quick questions to assess your thoughts before you speak to your child, your spouse, your neighbor, or the stranger in the grocery store.